dmbarbour/wikilon/docs/AwelonLang.md

 Awelon is a purely functional language based on concatenative combinators.
 Awelon is designed for an [RESTful application model](ApplicationModel.md) that maintains application state within a codebase and handles effects in context of a multi-agent system (for example, via [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) and [tuple space](https://en.wikipedia.org/wiki/Tuple_space) patterns).
 Awelon systems support [incremental computing](https://en.wikipedia.org/wiki/Incremental_computing) with [hypermedia](https://en.wikipedia.org/wiki/Hypermedia) at a large scale.

-Syntactically, Awelon is simple and minimalist (similar to Forth).
-Where more sophisticated or domain specific syntax is appropriate, Awelon systems shall leverage [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html) rather than risk complicating parsers.
+Syntactically, Awelon is simple and minimalist, similar to Forth.
+Where more sophisticated or domain specific syntax is appropriate, Awelon systems are expected to leverage [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html) to avoid complicating parsers.
 These editable views will be defined within the Awelon system itself.

 ## Primitives